 The Sea of Stars

-Epnos was once the seat of a great empire that flaunted the authority of the Star Tower and expanded its influence into other shards, before it was torn apart by civil war.
-During the war, rebel members of royal family formed a small state on the island of Komnos.
+Epnos was once the seat of a great empire that flouted the authority of the Star Tower and expanded its influence into other shards, before it was torn apart by civil war.
+During the war, rebel members of the royal family formed a small state on the island of Komnos.
 Epnos fell to further civil war and the kingdom was destroyed, replaced by constantly shifting warbands.
 The successor kingdom of Komnos claims to rule the entire shard and has been recognised by the Star Tower but rules in name only.

 Detractors of the regime refer to it by its old name “Komnos” rather than the Kingdom’s name of “Epnos”.
 Komnos/Epnos is an absolute monarchy.
 The current “emperor” is Solman II.
 In truth he rules over only a small collection of islands with fewer than 100,000 inhabitants.
 To maintain independence, every firstborn child is conscripted for life into the military, and merchant ships that visit the islands do so on the condition that they and their crews could be pressed into service if war breaks out.